 “Only at the end do we decide what to blend and sometimes we do pure wine out of one block,” Hoesch said.
 “It is better because for each block, you can ferment exactly as you want for the wine,” he said, adding that he changes every year.

 It should be clear to even the most casual reader that Hoesch is a detail-oriented winemaker—exceptional winemakers usually are—who knows exactly what he wants his wines to be (when they are bottled and 20 years hence).
-When the contrast between his vision for Richeaume wines and what he was legally able to do within the Côtes de Provence appellation system, Hoesch resigned from the appellation in favor of a “second tier” classification–subject to fewer regulations–called Indication Geographique Protégée (IGP).
+When the contrast between his vision for Richeaume wines and what he was legally able to do within the Côtes de Provence appellation system became too great, Hoesch resigned from the appellation in favor of a “second tier” classification–subject to fewer regulations–called Indication Geographique Protégée (IGP).